-Here in Australia, retailers lag behind the rest of the world when it comes to omnichannel marketing and eCommerce using online marketplaces such as eBay, Amazon, Alibaba and the likes.
-For the consumer, online shopping is a straight-forward alternative given the fact that our country is SO large, it makes good sense to order online and ship?
+For the consumer, online shopping is a straight-forward alternative given the fact that our country is SO large.
+It just makes good sense to order online and have it shipped?

 Australia is the tenth-largest eCommerce market by revenue, according to research by Management Consultancy firm, A.T Kearney.
-This proves that Australian shoppers are steps ahead of our local retailers.
+This report proves that Australian consumers (online shoppers) are steps ahead of local retailers.

-BEFORE you race off and create your eCommerce program with listings on various online marketplaces like eBay and Amazon, it’s crucial that you have a plan in place first!
+BEFORE you race off and sign up on eCommerce Marketplaces like eBay and Amazon, it’s crucial that you have an eCommerce plan in place first!

 Here are our best tips to ensure that you begin your eCommerce omnichannel sales and marketing journey the right way!

 Choose the marketplaces that suit your business.

 How to choose the best marketplace for you will depend on what you’re selling, who your target audience is, and how you want to do business e.g. transaction and distribution.